momacs/pram/README.md

 ## Simulation: Flu at Allegheny County Schools

 Suppose you want to investigate the impact an infectious disease (such as the flu) may have on two specific types of schools: Those with predominantly low-income students and those with few low-income students.
 Specifically, you want to know if an epidemic outbreak is more likely at either of them.
 In this section, we briefly examine a simulation that helps to answer this question.
-PRAMs are domain inspecific so this is just an example of how the present package can be used.
+PRAMs can be employed in any domain; this is just an example of how the present package can be used.

 This simulation takes the synthetic population of 200,169 students in the Allegheny County, uses it to automatically generate entities (i.e., groups and sites), and apply two hand-forged rules in a 100-iteration PRAM.
 The resulting groups cumulatively model functionally equivalent agents and the resulting sites encode locations these agents can be at (here, `home` or `school`).
 The two rules define ways in which an agent's flu status affect its behavior and are the source of the dynamics of the simulation.